The reason that makes the memories sweet

 The waiter, who had the scissors, came close to me and cut off my tie in half.
 As a cup, he showed it to everyone in the place.
 He then hung it on the “tie wall.”
 Jeff put his hand on my shoulder and said, “Now you are one of us.”
 Ties of foreign guests from dozens of countries were hung on the wall.
 We sat at our table with the applause and words of others saying, “Now you are one of us.”
 The feelings and experiences I had, gave me a strange excitement.
 This was the excitement I needed to make my steak taste delicious.
 I ate it as a “new member of the family.”
 With appetite, enthusiasm, and without the tie.
 That night I also had that smile on my face as Jeff had.

 I'm sure you also have such memories.
 I am sure you also return to the same places for that unique taste.
-Write it down and send to us and we will share the 10 most interesting memories with our blog readers.
+Write it down and send it to us and we will share the 10 most interesting memories with our blog readers.
 Don't forget to send your photo that made the day everlasting together with your memories.

 Have plenty of reasons and trips that will make your memories sweet!